Ari Gibson: 2013–present: Team Cherry and game design

-In 2014, Gibson co-founded the independent video game studio Team Cherry with William Pellen, whom he had previously worked with on game jams.
-They started a Kickstarter project for their then-upcoming game Hollow Knight, which was a success; the game released in 2017 to critical acclaim.
-Gibson worked on the game's art and animation, while also co-directing its development.
+Despite this, they were invested in the idea, resulting in the development of a full game, Hollow Knight, starting.
+They legally founded Team Cherry that year, and started a Kickstarter project for Hollow Knight; it was a success.
+The game was released in February 2017 to critical acclaim.
+Gibson worked on the game's art, animation, and writing, while also co-directing its development.

-He later worked on a piece of Hollow Knight downloadable content that eventually evolved into a sequel, Hollow Knight: Silksong, with the same roles he had while working on Hollow Knight.
+Prior to the release of Hollow Knight, Gibson and Pellen began early work on a piece of downloadable content starring Hornet as the protagonist, which eventually evolved into a sequel, Hollow Knight: Silksong.
 The game's development took over seven years, though Gibson described the process as enjoyable.
-Hollow Knight: Silksong released on 4 September 2025, also to critical acclaim.
+Silksong released in September 2025, also to critical acclaim.
+Both titles' large success has given Gibson substantial wealth, with Hollow Knight having sold roughly 15 million copies by August 2025, and Silksong having sold over 7 million as of December 2025.